 How long does it take to update?

-It will take the NCDMV one business day to update their records.
+It will take the NCDMV at least three business day to update their records.

 When can I renew?